 strathfield NSW 2135

 Labels: bibimbap, ceci, dolsot bibimbap, ginseng chicken, jajangmyeon, jjajangmyeon, korean, ox tongue, pork belly, strathfield, sydney, the boulevarde, wagyu

 Oho, Malaysian food.
 When it comes to Malaysian food, Mamak is pretty much the only Malaysian restaurant people are very familiar with.
 Today, we deviate from what we'd usually order when food buddies and I eat out at Cabramatta (pho, com tam etc) and decided to try Albee's Kitchen.

 left: tea tarik ice ($4.00) right: young coconut juice: ($3.50):

-they charge 20 cents extra for ice! teh tarik is kinda of like milk tea only less sweet and theres a frothy foamy top. its called 拉茶
+They charge 20 cents extra for ice!
+Teh tarik is kind of like milk tea only less sweet and there's a frothy foamy top. its called 拉茶

-in chinese which probably comes from "pulling the drink". the tea is poured or "pulled" back and forth in a container to give it that frothy top which also cools down the tea and also thoroughly mix the condensed milk in it i suppose. people who dont like milk tea because of its sweetness, drink this !
+in Chinese which probably comes from "pulling the drink".
+The tea is poured or "pulled" back and forth in a container to give it that frothy top which also cools down the tea and also thoroughly mix the condensed milk in properly.
+For people who don't like milk tea because of its sweetness, drink this!

 pandan chicken ($14.80) and coconut rice ($2.90):

-! pieces of chicken are wrapped with a pandan leaf stabbed with a toothpick and then fried! oh so tender meaty chicken. but dont expect a really strong pandan flavour, because you can't really taste it or maybe it has a different function.. like keeping the meat moist or something :s - a barrier to stop the juices from running out maybe? anyway its good .
+!
+Pieces of chicken are wrapped with a pandan leaf stabbed with a toothpick and then fried! oh so tender meaty chicken.
+But don't expect a really strong pandan flavour, because you I think the pandan leaves are meant to keep the meat moist - to stop the juices from running out.

 hokkian noodles ($10.80):